-Amid the COVID-19 pandemic, it’s not easy to think about next year.
-The pharmaceutical industry is leading the charge to find therapies and develop vaccines, while simultaneously modifying existing trials to the new environment, and keeping their staff and patients safe.
+The pharmaceutical industry is leading the charge in vaccine and drug development, while simultaneously modifying existing trials to the new environment, and keeping their staff and patients safe.
 But the industry will be different after the crisis passes, and sponsors must prepare for it.

 Some of those differences are already becoming clear.
 Few scientists doubt that the novel coronavirus will be the last to emerge.
 There will be more generous incentives for companies to invest in developing vaccines and infectious disease (ID) drugs.
 The public and policymakers will push for the accelerated development of new and affordable medicines, as the pandemic has shined a bright light on disturbing healthcare inequities.
 Accelerated development will demand more real-world evidence (RWE) – with concomitant greater transparency in industry-regulatory communications and relations – as well as adaptive and hybrid trials to make activities in all stages of development more parallel and less sequential.
 At the same time, trials will become more decentralized and patient-centric to increase convenience for enrollees.

 There is a theme emerging in all these changes: a new pragmatism.
 The sooner companies can adapt, accelerate change, and plan for tomorrow’s challenges, the stronger their positions will be.
 And the better prepared they will be to continue creating and marketing new drugs for patients who need them.

 What the new pragmatism will mean

 In our daily lives, whatever we can do remotely, we’re now doing.
 In many instances, we’re discovering it is more efficient.
 The same will be true in pharma drug development.
 Whatever can be done remotely, will be, and that may prove to be for the better.

 Clinical trials: The rise of new tools and approaches